 Having been a Governor at Canning Street Primary School since 2001, it is my aim to support the vision of the Governing Body and the staff, in School, to ensure consistently high standards are maintained for all our children.

-Ellie Wilson (Assistant Headteacher)
+Louise Cook (Assistant Headteacher)

 Peter Thomson (Foundation Trust Governor)

 I have been a Governor of the school for so long I can barely remember when I started.
 I was appointed as a Local Authority representative when I was elected to the City Council as Councillor for the Elswick area in 1984 and they still haven't got rid of me; even though I stopped being a Councillor over 10 years ago.